heronog/heronog.github.io/_posts/2021-07-16-raspberry-pi-zero-airplay.markdown

 By putting the two together I thought I could get a nice project and maybe get extra motivation to work out more often without having to buy more stuff.

-I can say that this is a very specific need, where I use an iPhone to interact with my music/podcasts, but I would guess you can do the same and install a some other service for android compatibility like DLNA/UPnP or somethhg along those lines.
+I can say that this is a very specific need, where I use an iPhone to interact with my music/podcasts, but I would guess you can do the same and install a some other service for android compatibility like DLNA/UPnP or something along those lines.

 Finally, I think I will be using some of the steps here for more projects, not just audio but IoT/Home automation and linux in general.
 I hope it's useful to you.